TannerAustinWright/CodingChallenge/README.txt

 		Each test class, corresponds to either WebScraper or JsonAnalyzer, and each method is a different equivalence class.
 There are multile tests for the methods included in the corresponding class.

+		The test classes achieve 100% Line and Condition coverage.
+Luckily the cyclomatic complexity of this project is not very high.

 		-- How to Run:
 		Click ">CodingChallenge" in the visiual studio debugger to run it in debug, or you can run the executable by going executing the file at
 		"CodingChallenge\bin\Debug\netcoreapp3.1\CodingChallenge.exe" This executable should work across all operating systems.